kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 - On your terminal Run
 - SSH into your Linux EC2 instance in your source region and check if docker is install and active using this commands:
 ```
-docker ps #to see the containers.
+docker ps -a #to see the containers.
 ```

 <img width="467" alt="Image" src="https://github.com/user-attachments/assets/b85daaf8-27fb-4164-8462-8f9677573a70" />